Async functions

 Successful promises

 We don't expose any helpers to work with promises that should successfully resolve.
-Instead, we encourage you to use async/await
+Instead, we encourage you to use async/await syntax:

 typescript